thpglobal/thpclasses/docs/filter/README.md

 ## Instantiate

-Nearly all methods have a return value that is also copied into $_SESSION[$name] for the "stickyness" of settings.
+Nearly all methods have a return value that is also copied into $_COOKIE[$name] for the "stickyness" of settings.

 * $filter= new Filter;
 * $filter->start($db); // Starts the grid of filters - link it to the database